-asName: String asType: String
+asName: String asType: String asWords: String

 These support the manipulation of text.
-The String-appending operation is called concat() and the String-splitting operation is called substring().
-These operations work like their equivalents in Java.
-The operations startsWith(), endsWith() and contains() test for the presence of substrings.
-The case conversion operations convert String values between "nameCase" (used for property names) and "TypeCase" (used for type names).
+The String-appending operation is called concat() and the String-slicing operations are called cutstring() and substring().
+These operations work as in Java - although cutstring() is renamed in ReMoDeL, which does not support overloaded substring().
+The operation split() segments a String into a list of String tokens around a regex-pattern.
+The operations startsWith(), endsWith() and contains() test for the presence of substrings, and isEmpty() tests for the empty String.

+Special case conversion operations convert String values between "Word Case" (normal space-separated words), "nameCase" (concatenated text, used for property names) and "TypeCase" (concatenated text, used for type names).
 All of these operations return new String values, and do not modify the original String.